 The Associated Press called Carrie Serwetnyk “the pioneer of women’s soccer in Canada.”
 A former national team member, she spent the majority of her high level professional career in the United States, France and Japan.
 She has a USSF ‘A’ Coaching Licence and over the past 25 years has contributed to the development of players of all ages throughout North America.

-FounderFirst Woman Inductee: Canadian Soccer Hall of Fame Publisher: Free Kick Magazine www.FreeKickMag.com
+- First Female Inductee: Canadian Soccer Hall of Fame

-In 1991, I watched 9 of my teammates and my head coach Anson Dorrance from the University of North Carolina win the first FIFA Women’s World Cup in China.
-It was a dream to witness the sport I loved and believed in being so appreciated in full stadiums with FIFA marketing throughout the city.
-Everything changed at that moment because for the first time, women’s soccer was really validated.
+In 1991, I watched nine of my University of North Carolina teammates, guided by my head coach Anson Dorrance, win the first FIFA Women’s World Cup.
+It was a dream come true to witness the sport I loved and believed in being so appreciated in full stadiums across China, complete with FIFA marketing.
+Everything changed at that moment.
+For the first time, women’s soccer felt really validated as a sport.

 There was a long silence.

-As a former national team player, the list is long as to why girls and women benefit from being active and playing sports like soccer.
-We all know the reasons.
-And we also know how the World Cup can transform societies.
-I was in South Africa during the 2010 World Cup as a journalist for my magazine Free Kick and I had the chance to speak to a former prisoner on Robben Island where Nelson Mandela spent 19 years locked up fighting for equality.
+As a former national team player, I am well aware of all the reasons why girls and women benefit from being active and playing sports like soccer.
+It’s a long list.
+Events like the World Cup also can transform societies.
+I was in South Africa during the 2010 World Cup as a journalist for my magazine, Free Kick, and I had the chance to speak to a former prisoner on Robben Island where Nelson Mandela spent 19 years locked up, fighting for equality.
 He said, “what transformed in the past month where blacks and whites are together shoulder to shoulder and just seeing each other just as South Africans would have taken generations to accomplish without the World Cup.”